If you are still running Python 2 and using OctoPrint 1.7x, you will see warnings like this:

 There's two options to upgrade your OctoPi install to Python 3:

-Installing OctoPi 0.18 or later, which runs OctoPrint using Python 3 by default.
+Installing a new version of OctoPi (0.18+), which runs OctoPrint using Python 3 by default.

 To install the latest OctoPi on your Raspberry Pi: